 I am often asked either what should I bring on a guided trip, or what gear do I need when fishing for steelhead?

 So I made an entire page on all the essential gear that I recommend to my clients and river anglers.
-This is stuff you should have or consider, and I also discuss which products and brands are guides tested, field-tested, and are best.
+This is stuff you should have or consider, and I also discuss which products and brands are guide tested, field-tested, and are best buys.